njerezlillo/pwpldis/README.md

 2 * fit_1[, 3:4] - apply(boot_1[, 3:4], 2, mean)
 ```

-Second, we compute the 95% confidence intervals for the scaling parameters of the piecewise model using the empirical quantiles of the bootstrap distribution.
+Second, we compute the 95% confidence intervals for the scaling parameters of the piecewise model using the empirical quantiles of the bootstrap distribution:

 ``` r
 apply(boot_1[, 3:4], 2, function(x) quantile(x, c(0.025, 0.975)))
 ```

-Finally, we plot the empirical cumulative distribution function of the simulated dataset to visually assess how well the data follows the cumulative distribution function of the fitted model.
+Finally, we plot the empirical cumulative distribution function of the simulated dataset to visually assess how well the data follows the cumulative distribution function of the fitted model:

 ``` r
 plot(ecdf(df), cex = 0.5, main = "Empirical vs. Fitted CDF", xlab = "x", ylab = "CDF")